 MATLAB evaluates the expressions used in the class definition without any workspace.
 Therefore, these expressions cannot reference variables of any kind.

 MATLAB evaluates expressions in the context of the class file, so these expressions can access any functions, static methods, and constant properties of other classes that are on your path at the time MATLAB initializes the class.
 Expressions defining property default values can access constant properties defined in their own class.

 MATLAB evaluates the expressions in class definitions only when the class is initialized.
 Initialization occurs before the class is first used.

 After initialization, the values returned by these expressions are part of the class definition and are constant for all instances of the class.
 Each instance of the class uses the results of the initial evaluation of the expressions without reevaluation.

-If you clear a class, then MATLAB reinitializes the class by reevaluating the expressions that are part of the class definition. (see Modifying and Reloading Classes)
+If you clear a class, then MATLAB reinitializes the class by reevaluating the expressions that are part of the class definition. (see Automatic Updates for Modified Classes)

 classdef ContClass properties TimeProp = datestr(now); % Assign current date and time end end classdef ClassExp properties ObjProp = ContClass; end end

 MATLAB creates an instance of the

 both classes at this time.
 All instances of